lauranemarco/lauranemarco.github.io/index.md

 ## About me
 I am a **PhD student** at **EPFL**, Lausanne, Switzerland since September 2021.
 I was an EDIC Fellow during my first year.
 I am interested in **post quantum cryptography** and **digital signatures**.
 I am working in the [LASEC](https://lasec.epfl.ch) lab supervised by [Pr.
 Serge Vaudenay](https://lasec.epfl.ch/people/vaudenay/) and [Pr.
-Christophe Petit](https://christophe.petit.web.ulb.be) (ULB).
+Christophe Petit](https://christophe.petit.web.ulb.be) (ULB). <br>
 I am currently on a 6 months research visit to [Pr.
-Steven Galbraith](https://www.math.auckland.ac.nz/~sgal018/) at the University of Auckland, New Zealand until mid-january 2025.
+Steven Galbraith](https://www.math.auckland.ac.nz/~sgal018/) at the University of Auckland, New Zealand until mid-january 2025, thanks to an EPFL DocMobility grant.

 ### Previously